isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-10-post-Plant spacing.md

 <section>
 	<h4>How do I space my plants properly? </h4>
 	<img title="Lettuces spaced out in a planter bed.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/Spacing_JacChua%20(3).jpg">
 	<p>Space requirements for common garden plants are often found on the back of seeds and labels on pots in nurseries.
-They can also be found online and on our plant pages.</p>
+They can also be found online and on our <a href="/learn-more-about-gardening/plants/">plant pages</a>.</p>
 	<p>A good visual rule of thumb for plant spacing is to plant so the tips of the leaves from one mature plant are 2-4 cm from the tips of the leaves of another plant.
 This usually can be estimated as:</p>
 	<ul>
-		<li>Around 5-10cm between seedlings for small leafy vegetables like Lettuce and Cai Xin</li>
+		<li>Around 5-10cm between seedlings for small leafy vegetables like <a href="/page-index/edible-plants/lettuce/">Lettuce</a> and <a href="/page-index/edible-plants/cai-xin/">Cai Xin</a></li>
-		<li>15-30cm for small shrubs like Thai Basil and Lady’s-Fingers</li>
+		<li>15-30cm for small shrubs like <a href="/page-index/edible-plants/thai-basil/">Thai Basil</a> and <a href="/page-index/edible-plants/ladys-fingers/">Lady’s-Fingers</a></li>
-		<li>2 metres or more for small trees like Guava and Chiku</li>
+		<li>2 metres or more for small trees like <a href="/page-index/edible-plants/guava/">Guava</a> and <a href="/page-index/edible-plants/chiku/">Chiku</a></li>
 	</ul>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/f_Uoug7ZSeg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe><br>
 	<p>Measuring out your planting space and marking how many plants you can grow beforehand will make direct seed sowing or transplanting more straightforward.
-However, poor spacing can also be relatively fixed by thinning your plants for overcrowded areas, or interplanting for plants that are growing too far apart.</p>
+However, poor spacing can also be fixed by thinning your plants for overcrowded areas, or interplanting for plants that are growing too far apart.</p>
 	<br>
 </section>